Aashutosh0033/DSA-using-Cpp/Templates/README.md

 Let's understand the syntax to declare a template.<br>

 1. First declare a template of class and pass a variable T as its paramter.<br>
-2. Define a class of your choice and replace all the data types with the parameter T of templates.
-The data types of the class becomes of the type we pass in the template.<br>
+2. Define a class of your choice and replace all the data types of the variables inside the class with the parameter T (of template).
+The data types of the class variables now becomes of the type we pass in the template.<br>
 <br>

 For Ex: <br>